 Are lie detector tests admissible in court?

-Functional Magnetic Resonance Imagining Lie Detector Tests are not Admissible in Federal Court
+Functional Magnetic Resonance Imagining Lie Detector Tests are Generally Not Admissible in Federal Court

 Michigan Criminal Defense Attorneys - Group